 Perineal massage from week 34 of pregnancy can reduce the likelihood of significant tearing or the necessity for an episiotomy in women giving birth for the first time vaginally.
 Perineal massage has other advantages, such as:

-• After giving delivery, perineal massage helps preserve the perineum, which lowers the risk of postpartum urine incontinence, which is the involuntary leakage of urine in new mothers.
+- After childbirth, perineal massage helps protect the perineum and may reduce the risk of urine leakage in new mothers.

 Should My Partner Be Involved in Perineal Massage?